Louis-DR/OmniCores-BuildingBlocks/sources/clock/clock_multiplexer/clock_multiplexer.md

 ## Verification

-The clock divider is verified using a SystemVerilog testbench with multiple DUTs with different parameters, and a single common check sequence.
+The clock multiplexer is verified using a SystemVerilog testbench with two check sequences.
 It uses a helper macro to measure the frequency of the output clock.

 | Number | Check                    | Description                                                                                               |
 | ------ | ------------------------ | --------------------------------------------------------------------------------------------------------- |